ansipes/mejo-187/content/assignment/essential-workflow.md

 [Web Design Process](/lecture/web-design-process/)

-You'll want to submit a brief explanation for each of the first three steps – then you'll turn in three five art boards in your Adobe XD project.
-Those art boards should include:
+You'll want to submit a brief explanation for each of the first three steps – then you'll turn in five art boards in your Adobe XD project.
+The art boards should be sized like an iPhone X. Those art boards should include:

 - A style tile
 - A home page wireframe